sambuddhac/MacroEnergy.jl/docs/src/User Guide/input_data.md

 - `global_data`: attributes that are the same for all the nodes in the network.
 - `instance_data`: attributes that are different for each node in the network.

-This structure for the network has the advantage of **grouping the common attributes** for all the nodes in a single place, avoiding to repeat the same attribute for each node.
+This structure for the network has the advantage of **grouping the common attributes** for all the nodes in a single place, avoiding to repeat the same attribute for all the nodes.

 This is the structure of the `nodes.json` file: